openconfig/featureprofiles/feature/gribi/otg_tests/mpls_compliance/README.md

     * Label stack `[100, 42]`
     * Label stack `[100, 42, 43, 44, 45]`

-### TE-9.3: Pop Top MPLS Label
+## TE-9.5: Pop 1 Push N Labels

-* Configure DUT with a destination interface connected to an ATE.
-The ATE is configured to have assigned address 192.0.2.2.
+* Configure DUT with destination interface connected to an ATE.
+The ATE is configured to have assigned address `192.0.2.2`.
-* Program DUT with a label forwarding entry matching label 100 and specifying to pop the top label.
+* Program DUT with a label forwarding entry matching label 100 and label 200, pointing to a next-hop that is programmed to pop the top label, and:
-* Validate that gRIBI transactions are successfully processed by the server.
+   - push label 100 - resulting in a swap for incoming label 100, and a push of 100 for incoming label 200.
+   - push stack `[100, 200, 300, 400]`
+   - push stack `[100, 200, 300, 400, 500, 600]`

 ## Protocol/RPC Parameter coverage